 School is quasi-public in Ohio.
 School board is a quasi-governmental body, a bit public, a bit private.
 A cop could give a ticket, and then your dad could try fighting it in court.
 Maybe he wins.
 Or maybe the cop sees him roll on the school lot, and waits to stop him at the next stop sign on a...Read more »

-For 3 years his out date was December 7th and now since they are passing all these new laws in Ohio it change from September 26th 2020 when he was sent as he could get no good days so we're trying to figure out how did it change it would have continuous changing but he can't file until 2020 of...
+For 3 years his out date was December 7th and now since they are passing all these new laws in Ohio it change from September 26th 2020 when he was sent as he could get no good days so we're trying to figure out how did it change it would have continuous changing but he can't file until...
 Read more »

 The court typically gives tenant 7 to 10 days to vacate, but it can be quicker.
 So find a new place as soon as you can.
 Talk to your landlord to find out.
 If you need help, talk to local housing agencies or shelters.